-We are harnessing the power of low and high throughput phenotyping, natural history collections, genomics, and computational biology to understand the nature of species and study the process of speciation.
+We are harnessing the power of phenotyping, natural history collections, genomics, and computational biology to understand the nature of species and study the process of speciation.

 earth's history and the evolution of biodiversity

 We are studying how geological, climatic, and ecological events influence the (adaptive) divergence and persistence of plant lineages, from populations to clades.

 integrative biology to understand plant radiations